A unifying Perron-Frobenius theorem for nonnegative tensors via multi-homogeneous maps: Tensor norms and spectral problems

 \section{Tensor norms and spectral problems}

 In this section we study a number of relations between the critical points of the Rayleigh quotient $\Phi$ in \eqref{genprojnorm} and the $(\bsig,\bp)$-eigenpairs of $T$.
 The goal of this discussion is twofold.
 First, it gives an optimization perspective on $(\bsig,\bp)$-eigenpairs and second it explains how to use our main results, in particular Theorem \ref{PMthm}, for the computation of $\norm{T}_{(\bsig,\bp)}$.
+Recall that, here and throughout the manuscript, we denote by $\grad_{i} f_T(\bx^{[\bsig]})\in\R^{n_i}$ the gradient of the map $\bx_i\mapsto f_T(\bx^{[\bsig]})$.

 In a first step, we prove in Lemma \ref{sym} how to construct a $\bsig$-symmetric tensor $S\in\R^{N_1\times \ldots \times N_m}$ so that $f_T(\bx^{[\bsig]})=f_S(\bx^{[\bsig]})$ and $\grad_i f_T(\bx^{[\bsig]})=\nu_i\mathcal{S}_{s_i}(\bx^{[\bsig]})$ for every $\bx\in\R^{n_1}\times \ldots \times \R^{n_d}$, where $\mathcal{S}(\bz)=\grad f_S(\bz)$ for every $\bz\in\R^{N_1}\times \ldots \times \R^{N_m}$.
 This construction has practical relevance, as it allows for a simple implementation of $\grad_i f_T(\bx^{[\bsig]})$ and it shows that partial symmetry is relevant when computing the critical points of $\Phi$.
 Furthermore, as $f_T=f_S$, we note that $S$ can be used in place of $T$ in the definition of $\Phi$, without changing the optimization problem.
 In particular, we have $\norm{T}_{(\bsig,\bp)}=\norm{S}_{(\bsig,\bp)}$.